wilsonephillips/wallpapers-16x9/README.md

 # wallpapers-16x9
-OpenMandriva wallpapers for 4K monitors ans smaller
+OpenMandriva wallpapers for 4K monitors and smaller